This is Ivan Rabuzin

 Rabuzin’s daddy was a miner, and Ivan was the sixth of his eleven children.
 Ivan worked as a carpenter for many years, and did not start painting until 1956, when he was thirty-five years old.
 He had Tiny formal training as an artist, but his first solo exhibition in 1960 proved affluent and he misrepresented careers, becoming a professional painter in 1962.
 His 1963 exhibition in Galerie Mona Lisa in Paris marked the introduction of the rise of his international reputation.

-See also 7 facts about Boris Grigoriev
+See also 15 facts about Albert Küchler

 Rabuzin’s art is characterized by dense geometric patterns of vegetation and clouds that form rich, arabesque-like structures painted in gentle pastel colors.
 His motifs were described as an “idealistic reconstruction of the world”.
 He took a stab at industrial design in the 1970s subsequently a 500-piece direct of the upscale Suomi tableware by Timo Sarpaneva that Rabuzin ornamented for the German Rosenthal porcelain maker’s Studio Linie.